skellis46/slipbox/improvisation and the threshold of the self.md

 ### Evidential underdetermination

-These risks do not rule out that the experiences of *being danced* in the practice were instances of nondual awareness; the risks are more like methodological caveats.
+These risks do not rule out that the experiences of *being danced* in the practice were nondual; the risks are more like methodological caveats.
 The experiential evidence and retrospective conversations suggest that nondual awareness is one of several plausible ways of making sense of these experiences.
 This is a form of evidential underdetermination in that the available evidence is compatible with more than one plausible explanation or interpretation and therefore cannot, by itself, determine which is most likely and should be accepted [@stanford-2023-underdetermination].

 Nevertheless, the experience of a transition between different types of awareness in the dancing remains important.
 What I have called _deep sensory dancing_ is phenomenologically different from _being danced_.
-There must be some kind of threshold or transition which separates experiences of movement improvisation that are different in kind, even if that transition is momentary or more akin to a jump cut.
+There must be a threshold or transition which separates experiences of movement improvisation that are different in kind or by degree, even if that transition is momentary or more akin to a jump cut.
 As Katye and I worked, the dance oscillated between these two experiences or layers of dancing, and the difference was marked by, at the very least, a diminished sense of an _I_ responsible for that dancing.
 Such a difference is what I described at the beginning of this chapter as the qualitative and felt difference between dancing and being danced.

 Before considering alternative explanations for these experiences, I summarise twelve key phenomena that emerged while Katye and I practised together.
 These provide the main experiential and discursive basis for the analysis, and are organised around the two layers of the dancing experienced on either side of the central threshold: *deep sensory dancing* and *being danced*.
 Each phenomenon is accompanied by an aligned extract drawn from the retrospective conversations.
 Tellingly, nearly all of these extracts are from the much later conversations with Rosemary more than two years after the practicing with Katye.